lsbardel/python-stdnet/docs/source/examples/tutorial2.rst

 Or for more than one model::

-    from stdnet import orm
+    import stdnet

-    with orm.transaction(MyModel1,MyModel2,...,ModelN) as t:
+    with stdnet.transaction(MyModel1,MyModel2,...,ModelN) as t:
         for kwargs in data1:
             MyModel1(**kwargs).save(t)
         for kwargs in data2:
             MyModel2(**kwargs).save(t)
         ...

-The :func:`stdnet.orm.transaction` creates an instance of :class:`stdnet.Transaction` which aggregate all queries and updates without communicating with the server.
+The high level API function :func:`stdnet.transaction` creates an instance of :class:`stdnet.Transaction` which aggregate all queries and updates without communicating with the server.

+As soon as the ``with`` statement finishes, the transaction commit changes to the server via the :meth:`stdnet.Transaction.commit` method.